rturrado/TSReader/README.md

 # TSReader
 MPEG Transport Stream reader.

-I've attended recently C++Now 2021, which has been held online for the last two years.
+I've attended recently C\+\+Now 2021, which has been held online for the last two years.
 Some of the sponsors of this event used a channel in the Discord server to post different job offers and one of them, Unified Streaming, suggested to write the program below before applying for a position.
-Although I'm not looking for a job at the moment, I thought it would be a good way of doing some programming using modern C++.
+Although I'm not looking for a job at the moment, I thought it would be a good way of doing some programming using modern C\+\+.

 ## Description

 Could you write a program that takes a [TS file](http://en.wikipedia.org/wiki/MPEG_transport_stream) and writes the audio and video as two separate files to disk (raw AAC and raw AVC1)?

 The code should use:
-- standard C++17.
+- standard C\+\+17.
 - using only .hpp/.cpp and a Makefile.
 - no platform specifics (like MFC/COM/ATL).
 - the raw streams should be viewable/playable with for instance FFplay, as verification/test.